lilblupig/curls/README.md

 * Stephen Seagrave for early help on using custom style with Bootstrap.
 * Simen Daehlin for assistance with everything from Font Awesome and Bootstrap CDNs to contrast to JavaScript.

-Also generally to the Code Institute mentoring and tutoring teams, and the Slack community especially the channel leads and alumni who take the time to ensure any queries are at least recognised.
+Also generally to the Code Institute mentoring and tutoring teams (I apologise for the degree of difficulty presented by the desire to add a border to the nav!), and the Slack community especially the channel leads and alumni who take the time to ensure any queries are at least recognised.

 ### **README Credits**